GibsS/gridlike/README.md

 # Contact

-If you have any question, issues or bugs to report, don't hesitate to contact me at emerick.gibson@hotmail.fr or add an issue on this git repo.
+If you have any questions, issues or bugs to report, don't hesitate to contact me at emerick.gibson@hotmail.fr or add an issue on this git repo.